Carrot and Ginger Soup with Coconut Milk Recipe

 - Fresh ginger

 - Carrots: Choose firm, medium ones with a vibrant orange color.
-The fresher they are, the sweeter the flavor and the less woody your soup will taste.

 - Chicken broth: Low-sodium lets you season to taste without it getting too salty.